Rory Kostjasyn: 2016

 On 21 February, Kostjasyn was a member of the Cowboys' World Club Challenge winning side, coming off the bench in the side's 38–4 victory over the Leeds Rhinos at Headingley Stadium.
 He played 26 games in his final season at the Cowboys and represented Country Origin for the first time in May.
 In October, he signed a 2-year contract with the Newcastle Knights starting in 2017.

 2017

 During pre-season training with the Knights on 7 January, Kostjasyn suffered an accidental blow to his throat from Danny Levi.
 He was required to be sent immediately to the John Hunter Hospital after suffering a fracture in the Cricoid cartilage in his neck.
 He stayed overnight in hospital and was released on 8 January.
 On 25 July, he announced his retirement from rugby league due to breathing difficulties from the injury.

-2018
+Post playing

+Kostjasyn after retiring from the NRL he revealed that his injury compromised his breathing and changed his voice.
 In 2018, Kostjasyn became the coach of the Newcastle Knights reserve grade side.
+In 2020, Kostjasyn was appointed as the teams Development coach.
+On 3 October 2024 Dolphins (NRL) announced via social media that Kostjasyn would join the team as an assistant coach.